Onychomycosis: Epidemiology

 A 2003 survey of diseases of the foot in 16 European countries found onychomycosis to be the most frequent fungal foot infection and estimated its prevalence at 27%.
 Prevalence was observed to increase with age.
 In Canada, the prevalence was estimated to be 6.48%.
 Onychomycosis affects approximately one-third of diabetics and is 56% more frequent in people with psoriasis.

 Etymology

 The term is from Ancient Greek ὄνυξ onyx "nail", μύκης mykēs "fungus", and the suffix -ωσις ōsis "functional disease".

 Research

-Research suggests that fungi are sensitive to heat, typically 40–60 C. The basis of laser treatment is to try to heat the nail bed to these temperatures in order to disrupt fungal growth.
-As of 2013 research into laser treatment seemed promising.
+Research suggests that fungi are sensitive to heat, typically 40–60 C. The basis of laser treatment is to try to heat the nail bed to these temperatures to disrupt fungal growth.
+As of 2013, research into laser treatment seemed promising.
 There is also ongoing development in photodynamic therapy, which uses laser or LED light to activate photosensitisers that eradicate fungi.